Shared Leadership: The Debate and Its Impact on Team Processes

 A research paper in Organization Science demonstrated that teams practising shared leadership generated more creative solutions and innovative ideas than those with traditional leadership structures.

-The study found that when leadership responsibilities are distributed, team members are more willing to take risks and experiment with new approaches.
+The study found that when teams distribute leadership responsibilities, team members become more willing to take risks and experiment with new approaches.

 • Better Conflict Resolution